duducpp/delete-twitter-dm/README.md

-# delete-twitter-dm
-Automate deleting twitter direct messages.
+# Automate deleting twitter direct messages

 This is a simple script that uses jquery to automatizate the process to delete old DMS from twitter